meanjs/mean/README.md

   *  `$ cf create-service mongolab sandbox mean-mongo`
 * Clone the GitHub repo for MEANJS if you have not already done so
   * `$ git clone https://github.com/meanjs/mean.git && cd mean`
+* Run the Grunt Build task to build the optimized JavaScript and CSS files
+  * `$ grunt build`
 * Deploy MEANJS to Cloud Foundry
   * `$ cf push`